cozy/cozy-stack/docs/notifications.md

     for a user's bank account: such notification is only useful as its last value.
--   `stateful` (boolean): defines a notification storing a piece of state: for each new notification, the stack will check that the last sent notification has a different state.
+-   `stateful` (boolean): defines a notification storing a piece of state: for each new notification, the stack will check that if the last sent notification has a different state before sending it.
+If not, the notification will not be resent
 -   `multiple` (boolean): specify the possibility for a notification to have different sub-categories, defined by a programmable/dynamic identifier.
     `collapsible` and `stateful` properties are inherited for each sub-